James Hanson (1815-1895), Pioneer Educationist.

-James Hanson and Beulah Kezia Eagleton were married on 1 July 1841.
-The bride was the daughter of the Reverend John Eagleton, an Independent Minister of considerable note who for many years was pastor of the prestigious Ramsden Street Chapel, Huddersfield.
-Surprisingly, the nuptials were not conducted by the bride’s father, but by the Reverend John Glendenning at his church, Highfield Independent Chapel, Huddersfield.
+On 1 July 1841, James Hanson married Beulah Kezia Eagleton.
+She was the daughter of John Eagleton, an Independent Minister of considerable note who was pastor of Ramsden Street Chapel, Huddersfield from 1826 until his untimely death in 1832.
+The nuptials took place at Highfield Independent Chapel, Huddersfield, and were conducted by the Reverend John Glendenning.
 Witnesses to the ceremony were Jehoiada Joseph Eagleton and Elizabeth Eagleton.
 The marriage register entry states James’s occupation to be that of ‘Tutor’, and indicates that he was residing at ‘Manor Place, Bradford, Yorkshire’.

 Beulah Hanson (1815-1888) was the author of a nationally acclaimed work of fiction called Fanny Lee’s Testimony: A Yorkshire Tale.
 First published in 1863, and reprinted many times, it won second prize in a national book competition about the evils of drink.
 (Beulah and James Hanson were advocates of temperance).
 She had earlier (in 1848) published a book entitled Poetical Trifles: Or Thoughts in Verse.
 Mrs Hanson’s local newspaper obituary stated, “In all the relations of life sweetness and gentleness were her prevailing characteristics…”